Omkar-Pomendkar/backend/Readme.md

 This is video Series on Backend
-1) Created a simple backen using npm init
+1) Created a simple backend using npm init
 2) Initialize git
 3) To track empty folder in github we use .gitkeep file in folder
 4) Made use of git ignore generator : https://mrkandreev.name/snippets/gitignore-generator/#Node to add all files which will not be going to be used